Creative,

 The anchoring effect describes people’s bias to rely on the first information presented to them.
 In this case the “Recommender” tag.
 You can have a look at more physiological hacks for your pricing pages.

-Use Human Faces in Visuals
+Use Human Faces in Visuals: Designing for Conversions

 We found that visuals with human faces increase conversion rates.
 The reason why this works is that people are wired to respond to facial expressions and emotions.